vstinner/unicode_book/programming_languages.rst

 an integer in range 0—255: ``b'abc'[0]`` gives 97; whereas ``'abc'[0]`` gives
 ``'a'``.

-Python 3 has a full support of non-BMP characters, in narrow and wide modes.
+Python 3 has a full support of :ref:`non-BMP <bmp>` characters, in narrow and wide modes.
 But as Python 2, chr(0x10FFFF) creates a string of 2 characters (a UTF-16
 surrogate pair, see :ref:`UTF-16 surrogate pairs`) in a narrow mode. ``chr()`` and ``ord()`` supports non-BMP characters in both modes.